Flying Private – Truly a NoMasCoach experience

 After about a short 20 minute delay because of fog in Vienna, we were walking off to the airplane to get boarded and off we went.
 Now, I’m a pretty tall guy, and this Cessna Mustang was obviously not meant for people like me.
 I’m 6-3 and I’d say most this cabin is about 4’ 6” high.
 So, once you’re in, you’re in.
 Oh, and make sure to use the bathroom on the ground because while yes, there is a bathroom, there is no privacy.
 Pilots and passengers alike will see you, smell you, hear you, and judge you.
 No door.
 No curtain.
 No filter.
 Ah, and I forgot to mention.
 Since no one in their right mind would use the bathroom except in case of extreme emergency, the toilet seat cover is closed and used as a ledge for the food and beverage crates.
 Still no bidet onboard, however!

 We were also offered a refreshing towel just before take off.

 The views after take off were amazing, as we kept a fairly low altitude on departure out of the city.

 Champagne?
 Yes please, let me open the box here on top of the toilet for you…

 Wine was available, in the arm rest between seats in the back of the plane.

 Since it was Christmas time, we also had a Panettone for snacks.

-We could see other planes flying by, so we asked the pilot if he knew who those flights were.
+We could see other planes flying by our private jet, so we asked the pilot if he knew who those flights were.
 His response?
 “We’re up here flying with the big boys.”

 The ride was quite smooth and relaxing, and we had a great time just chatting between the three of us.
 Champagne flowed, and flowed, and flowed.
 About 20 minutes outside of Vienna we could see the fog and it was intense.
 We had to do a short holding pattern in order to find enough visibility to land.